How to get to San Agustín?

 Tip #2

 You can also spend a night in the desert itself.
 The advantage is that you can then start your hike extra early to avoid the greatest heat.
 Also, you can then join a tour at the observatory in the evening and stargaze through the observatory’s telescopes (if it is not cloudy).
 Accommodations are usually basic and you should note that electricity and wifi are limited in the desert.
-Making a reservation over the Internet usually does not work, but if you go without a reservation, there is usually still room (if you go outside the busy Colombian holidays).
+Making a reservation over the internet usually does not work, but if you go without a reservation, there is usually still room (if you go outside the busy Colombian holidays).

 Tip #3